scrntnstrnglr/SpotifyVisualization/README.md

 4. It is imperative that all files and folders within the target folder should be untouched for proper functioning of the application as they contained all related dependencies.

 A log file is generated to keep track of errors and debug lines.

+### Repository Contents and Structure:
+The folders and files contained in the repository are explained as below:
+1. Scripts - contains the python script for preprocessing.
+2. bin - contains the java binary class files.
+3. data - contains the original and processed data set csv files.
+4. img - the image folder containing all images being used by the application.
+5. install - contains jdk 8 installer.
+6. lib - all dependency jar files.
+7. natives - processing native dll files for all operating systems.
+8. porperties - property files being used for logging and help-mode view.
+9. readmeimages - contains HD thumbnail image of visualization.
+10. report - contains updated technical paper for the visualization.
+11. src - contains source code.
+12. build.xml - for building executable jar file for the visualization
+13. runME.bat - batch file for launching application in windows.
+14. runME.sh - shell script file for launching application in Linux.